ashione/vixMntIPC/README.md

 Besides, there are additional motivations :

 1. The install ratio of linux guest os has been increasing dramatically.
-2. With disk capacity growing, the original NBD mode can’t meet the requirements.  * These advanced transport modes realize significantly performance improvements, however these are still not supported in file level.
+2. With disk capacity growing, the original NBD mode can’t meet the requirements.
+3. These advanced transport modes realize significantly performance improvements, however these are still not supported in file level.

 ----

 ### 1.1 Issue

-Although mountapi have capability to mount remote VMDK or snapshot via VixDiskLib, a [bug][bugid] demonstrated that mount test on advanced transport mode ( such as nbdssl, hotadd and san) had JVM crash on alternate runs at VixMntapi_GetVolumeHandles as VixMntapi_OpenDisks does not return a valid disksetHandle.
-Some efforts have been utilized to fix this bug, but VixMntapi_OpenDisks still doesn't return a valid disksetHandle.
+Although mountapi have capability to mount remote VMDK or snapshot via VixDiskLib, a [bug][bugid] demonstrated that mount test on advanced transport mode ( such as nbdssl, hotadd and san) had JVM crash on alternate runs at VixMntapi\_GetVolumeHandles as VixMntapi\_OpenDisks does not return a valid disksetHandle.
+Some efforts have been utilized to fix this bug, but VixMntapi\_OpenDisks still doesn't return a valid disksetHandle.

-We strive to search a constructive way to slove this problem and finally  Fletcher‘s diagnostics may help us to some degree or another.
+We strive to search a constructive way to slove this problem and finally diagnostics may help us to some degree or another.

-	As I dig into this it's all coming back to me now.
-A few years ago I looked into this issue, and I concluded that no matter which transport mode is used, when the plugin is loaded, you cannot use vixMntapi on Linux.
-The problem is that vmacore spawns multiple threads to do its job, and these threads to not survive across a fork.
-This means that the spawned process is broken and cannot function correctly.
-This is why we put a fix into the Linux version of vixMntapi.
-The fix causes an error for vixMntapi on Linux for any transport mode including nbd when the plugin is loaded.

 Based on above investigates, we summarize that
 **the fork subprocess libfuse can't connect vmdk disk when the plugin is loaded because vmacore spawns multiple threads are isolated from [libfuse][libfuse] read and write callback.**

 ----